Table of Contents

 Maglev Compiler

-The V8 Maglev compiler, which is the new JIT compiler, is now enabled by default on supported architectures.
-The Maglev compiler helps to improve the performance of short-lived CLI programs.
-It sits between the existing Sparkplug and Turbofan compilers and has been enabled by default on supported architectures.
+V8 has now enabled its new JIT compiler, the Maglev compiler, by default on supported architectures.
+This compiler helps to improve the performance of short-lived CLI programs.
+Specifically, it sits between the existing Sparkplug and Turbofan compilers, and the system enables it by default on supported architectures.

 Support require() ESM Graphs